mushfiqur0002/Mobile-Game-Project/README.md

 # Mobile Game Project

 # Introduction
-For this project, the Rapid Prototyping methodology will be used, to create a quick protype of the game to visualise simple mechainc and features, in order to judge the vaiability of the game.
+For this project, the Rapid Prototyping methodology will be used, to create a quick prototype of the game to visualise simple mechanics and features, to judge the variability of the game.

 # Week 1
 Researching popular mobile games.